Upcoming Events & Announcements

 Assistant Professor of Classical Studies and Assistant Curator of Numismatics at the Kelsey Museum of Archaeology at the University of Michigan and ANS Summer Seminar alumni, Dr. Irene Soto Marín’s February Money Talks, “The Question of Gold in Fourth-Century Egypt,” is now available on YouTube, covering the gold solidus—one of the most iconic objects of Late Antiquity.
 Watch now.

 Director of Publications Andrew Reinhard published two research articles in March.
 “Archaeology of Abandoned Human Settlements in No Man’s Sky: A New Approach to Recording and Preserving User-Generated Content in Digital Games,” appeared in Games and Culture.
 Near Eastern Archaeology 84.1 published “Colossal Cave Archaeology: Epigraphy, FORTRAN Code-Artifacts, and the Ur-Game.”

 March Long Tables

-Our outside curator next month will be Prof. Dr. Bernhard Weisser, Director of Berlin Coin Cabinet.
-From closer to home, ANS Trustee and chairperson of the Citizens Coinage Advisory Committee Mary Lanninwill speak on the role of the CCAC; Saltus Award Winner Eugene Daub will discuss his medallic artistic process; and ANS Assistant Curator Lucia Carbone will give an overview of the Witshconke conference.
-Current active members will receive links to join the day of the event.
+Our visiting curator was Prof. Dr. Bernhard Weisser, Director of Berlin Coin Cabinet.
+From closer to home, ANS Trustee and chairperson of the Citizens Coinage Advisory Committee (CCAC) Mary Lannin spoke on the role of the CCAC; Saltus Award Winner Eugene Daub discussed his medallic artistic process; and Assistant Curator Lucia Carbone gave an overview of the Witshconke conference.
+More...